Philadelphia Eagles 2025 Fantasy Football Projections

 PlayerRec.YardsTDRushYardsTDPoints

-Dallas Goedert: Goedert has missed multiple games in five consecutive seasons and averaged only 12.4 games per year since 2020.
-Averaging 4.2 receptions and 50.7 yards per game, Goedert is one of only six active tight ends to average at least 50 yards per game over that stretch.
-With so many other talented options in the offense, Goedert's upside is limited, but the narrow concentration of the team's targets keeps him in the (back-end) TE1 range when healthy.
+Dallas Goedert: Subject to offeason trade rumors, Goedert is back for another season.
+The 30-year-old tight end has missed multiple games in five consecutive seasons.
+Over that five-year stretch, however, Goedert (4.2 catches and 50.7 yards per game) is one of only six active tight ends to average at least 50 YPG.
+An abundance of talented options in the offense caps his ceiling, but the narrow concentration of the team's targets keeps him in the (back-end) TE1 range when healthy.